JieChenSimon/CLEP/README.md

 ### Run with Our Source Code
 ```
+SCOP has three different types.
-1. change the path in dev.cfg, and the paths in every CLPT_xx.py
+1. change the path in dev.cfg, and the paths in every CLPT.py
-2. cd to the path of CLPT_xx.py
+2. cd to the path of CLPT.py
 3. python CLPT_xx.py
 ```